DFHack/dfhack/docs/plugins/buildingplan.rst

 buildings.
 This will remove the mechanism from the building and drop it onto the ground, allowing it to be reused elsewhere.
 There is an option to auto-free mechanisms when unlinking to perform this step automatically.

+For any linked building that is a lever, a ``Pull`` button also appears next to it on the ``Show linked buildings`` tab.
+Clicking it queues a "pull the lever" job on that lever without having to navigate to the lever itself.
+The button changes to ``Queued`` once a pull job is pending.